dhermes/bezier/docs/abi/triangle_intersection.rst

    :math:`E(s)` may be restricted to :math:`E\left(\left[\frac{1}{4}, \frac{7}{8}\right]\right)`.

-   .. c:type:: double start
+   .. c:member:: double start

       The start parameter of the segment.
 In the restriction :math:`E\left(\left[\frac{1}{4}, \frac{7}{8}\right]\right)`, the
       ``start`` would be ``0.25``.

-   .. c:type:: double end
+   .. c:member:: double end

       The end parameter of the segment.
 In the restriction :math:`E\left(\left[\frac{1}{4}, \frac{7}{8}\right]\right)`, the
       ``end`` would be ``0.875``.

-   .. c:type:: int edge_index
+   .. c:member:: int edge_index

       An index describing which edge the segment falls on.
 The edges of the first triangle in the intersection are given index values